 Not all concerted activities are protected, however.
 The Taft-Hartley Act expressly prohibits certain secondary boycotts, jurisdictional strikes, and strikes for recognition in defiance of a certified union.
 Even before the passage of that Act, courts had held that strikes in breach of a collective bargaining agreement and strikes to force an employer to violate a federal law were outside the protective ambit of the Wagner Act.
 Strikes have also been denied protection if they contravene a federal statute, such as that forbidding mutiny, or if they violate state laws prohibiting the seizure of property or acts of violence.

 Date of Authorship for this Version

 Goldstein, Joseph, "The Slow-Down, An Unprotected Concerted Activity—A Pyrrhic Victory for Management" (1951).
 Faculty Scholarship Series.
-Paper 2428.
+2428.